apistol78/traktor/README.md

 - MP3, Flac, OGG streaming.

 ## Physics
-- Integrated Bullet physics.
+- Integrated Jolt and Bullet physics.
-- Character and vehicle controllers.
+- Easy to use character and vehicle controllers.

 ## Contact